Our Legacy

 Today, the company is run by Artistic Director Enrico Banson, Jr. and his wife, Managing Director Maria Banson (née Calderazzo).
 The next generation of Bansons is continuing the legacy of Jennifer and the late Enrico Banson, Sr. by combining their experience in the film and hospitality industries — as well as their deep appreciation for professional-quality regional theatre — to produce contemporary gems with a 21st-century sensibility rooted in the Bay Area community.

-Rehearsal for Freud's Last Session, 2024
+Steve Alesch and Harrison Alter in Freud's Last Session, 2024

-Leadership
+Artistic Leadership

 Enrico Banson

-Artistic Director
+Artistic Director [he/him]

-[he/him] A filmmaker and actor who’s written/directed two full-length indie films, The After and Some Night, which played/opened various film festivals including the LA Int'l Film Festival.
+A filmmaker and actor who's written/directed two full-length indie films, The After and Some Night, which played/opened various film festivals including the LA Int'l Film Festival.
 Stage direction credits include Seminar (Royal Underground), Freud's Last Session (Royal Underground), People vs Mona at Masquers Playhouse (11 BATCC Nominations including Best Director), and Amélie (Masquers Playhouse).
 Favorite stage acting credits: Dr. Fine/Dr. Madden in Next to Normal (Royal Underground), Stephen in Farragut North (Masquers Playhouse), Serge in Art (Royal Underground), Roger in RENT (San Francisco Regional Premiere/Hollywood Hudson Theatre), and Benedick in Much Ado About Nothing (Golden Eagle Award Winner, National Shakespeare Competition at Lincoln Center NYC).
 Proud SAG and WGAW member.
 Love to family, friends, and wife Maria! enricobanson.com

 Maria Banson

-[she/her/ella] is a long time fixture in the Bay Area performing arts scene.
-Maria has served as an actor, singer, pianist, director, conductor, casting director, and stage manager for theaters and opera companies in four Bay Area counties.
+A long time fixture in the Bay Area performing arts scene, Maria has served as an actor, singer, pianist, director, conductor, casting director, and stage manager for theaters and opera companies in four Bay Area counties.
 Favorite regional theatre credits include A Winter's Tale and A Raisin in the Sun (Assistant Director, Cal Shakes), Songs For a New World (Director and Music Director, Masquers Playhouse), Next to Normal (Director and Music Director, The Royal Underground), It Shoulda Been You (Rehearsal Conductor and U/S Rebecca, Pinole Community Players), and She Gets Naked In the End (Director, San Francisco Playhouse).
 Her life became much more cinematic and colorful when she married her favorite collaborator, award-winning theatre and film director Enrico Banson, in 2019.
 Maria is a proud Bay Area native and a second generation Mexican-American creative artist.
-She graduated from Saint Mary’s College of California with a Bachelor’s Degree in Performing Arts: Music (Vocal Performance).
-When she’s not running her own freelance casting agency or managing a theatre company with her husband, Maria puts her Certified Sommelier pin to work as the author of Brunello Bombshell, a wine and movie pairing blog.
+She graduated from Saint Mary's College of California with a Bachelor's Degree in Performing Arts: Music (Vocal Performance).
+When she's not running her own freelance casting agency or managing a theatre company with her husband, Maria puts her Certified Sommelier pin to work as the author of Brunello Bombshell, a wine and movie pairing blog.

 Information Coming Soon